oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/loop_ivdep/README.md

 ### Discussion of Results

-The following table summarizes the execution time (in ms) and throughput (in MFlops) for `safelen` parameters of 1 (redundant attribute) and 128 (`kRowLength`) for a default input matrix size of 128 x 128 floats on Intel&reg; Programmable Acceleration Card with Intel&reg; Arria&reg; 10 GX FPGA and the Intel® oneAPI DPC++/C++ Compiler.
+The following table summarizes the execution time (in ms) and throughput (in MFlops) for `safelen` parameters of 1 (redundant attribute) and 128 (`kRowLength`) for a default input matrix size of 128 x 128 floats on Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA and the Intel® oneAPI DPC++/C++ Compiler.

 |Safelen | Kernel Time (ms) | Throughput (KB/s)
 |:---  |:--- |:---